High Chaparral: 2003: Four-year-old season

 Contrary to the trend of retiring three-year-old champions, High Chaparral was kept in training at four, although he did not race until August.
 He then won the Royal Whip Stakes at the Curragh, beating Imperial Dancer by three-quarters of a length.
 Four weeks later, he won a rough race for the Irish Champion Stakes at Leopardstown, beating Falbrav by a neck with Islington third and the King George winner Alamshar fourth.

 In October, High Chaparral again started favourite for the Arc, this time going off at odds of 13/8 in a field of 13.
 He finished third, beaten more than five lengths by Dalakhani.
 On his final start, he returned to the United States to attempt to become the first horse to win two runnings of the Breeders' Cup Turf.
 High Chaparral raced in fourth place before making his challenge in the straight.
 He appeared to have narrowly got the better of a sustained battle with Falbrav, but was then caught in the last stride by Johar.
 The result of the three-way photo-finish was a dead heat for first place between High Chaparral and Johar, with Falbrav a head back in third.

 Assessment and honours

 High Chaparral was voted the Eclipse Award for Outstanding Male Turf Horse in both 2002 and 2003.
 In 2001, he was rated the seventh-best two-year-old in Europe, nine pounds below the champion Johannesburg.
 A year later, he was rated the second-best racehorse in the world, two pounds behind Rock of Gibraltar.
 In 2003, High Chaparral was rated the equal-fourth-best horse in the world by the International Federation of Horse Racing Authorities.

 Stud record

 During the 2005 Northern Hemisphere winter, High Chaparral was a shuttle stallion at Windsor Park Stud in New Zealand.
-In 2006, he stood at Coolmore Stud, Fethard, South Tipperary, for a service fee of €25,000.
+In 2006, he stood at Coolmore Stud, Fethard, County Tipperary, for a service fee of €25,000.